CopperRated: PG Contains: Gay Theme, Sexual References.

 I don't remember anything after that.
 Not until Dad was taking me out of the cab.
 He had me by the hand, telling me it was going to be alright.
 I was surprised at where I was.
 I had just been at the airport, now I'm outside some strange building in the hottest heat I'd ever felt.

 We went inside the building and into the lift, and then down a corridor and to a door.
-Dad used a keycard to open the door and then pulled me inside.
+Dad thumbed open the door and then pulled me inside.
 It was nice, all clean and new and fresh.
 But I hated it.
-I realized it was my new home, that I was just decameters from where Eric had lived.
+I realized it was my new home, that I was just decameters from where Eric lived.
+Had had lived.

 It just wasn't ficking fair!
 Eric and I were supposed to be having a good time by now!
 Instead, Dad was telling me his funeral was tomorrow, that I didn't have to go if I didn't want to.